icio/Foundry-vagrant-mesos-kafka-cluster/README.md

 vagrant up
 ```

-This will provision a mini Mesos cluster with one master, three slaves, and one
-Kafka instance.
-The Mesos master server also contains Zookeeper and the
+This will provision a mini Mesos cluster with one master, three slaves, and one Kafka instance.
+The Mesos master server also contains Zookeeper and the Marathon framework.
-Marathon framework.
 The slave will come with HAProxy, Docker, and Bamboo installed.

+After provisioning the servers you can access Marathon here:
+http://100.0.10.11:8080/ and the master itself here: http://100.0.10.11:5050/

 Bamboo handles service discovery and reconfigures HAProxy.
 See usage instructions here: https://github.com/QubitProducts/bamboo

 # Non-High Availability Mode
 There is also a vagrantfile for a normal 1 slave, 1 master setup (which will save a lot of time provisioning) in /nonHA

-# Deploying Docker containers

-After provisioning the servers you can access Marathon here:
-http://100.0.10.11:8080/ and the master itself here: http://100.0.10.11:5050/

 # Chronos
-You can register Chronos as a framework in a docker container with the following:
+You can register Chronos as a framework in a docker container with the following command:
 ```
 curl -X POST -H "Content-Type: application/json" http://100.0.10.11:8080/v2/apps -d@docker-payloads/chronos.json
 ```
 You can access the Chronos UI at http://mesos-slave:8081

+# Deploying Docker containers

 Submitting a Docker container to run on the cluster is done by making a call to
 Marathon's REST API: